 2) Compliance History: All Applicants/Co-Applicants must provide an addendum to the application which identifies for each past low income housing Tax Credit project or low income housing project funding or financed with funds to promote low income housing which the Applicant/Co-Applicants developed and/or operated, or received or shared rights to control, sell or exchange a tax credit award or other federal or state awards for and which the Applicant is still is a legal party to, which: (i) states that the project is and always has been in compliance; or (ii) describes compliance violations within the past three years which were not cured within the applicable cure period and/or outstanding compliance violations cited during project monitoring reviews by federal, state or local funding/allocating agencies.
 The Applicant/Co-Applicant gives the Division permission to contact other State Housing Finance Agencies or local jurisdictions where the Applicant/Co-Applicant has completed LIHTC projects, or projects funded or financed with funds to promote low income housing, to discuss compliance history.

-Outstanding uncorrected IRS form 8823 or compliance violations issued by the Nevada Housing Division or other substantially similar 8823 level federal, state or local funding/allocating agencies for other low income housing projects, or projects funded or financed with funds to promote low income housing, in which all required or authorized cure periods have expired may result in the rejection of the application.
+Outstanding uncorrected IRS form 8823 or compliance violations issued by the Nevada Housing Division or other substantially similar 8823 level federal, state or local funding/allocating agencies for other low income housing projects, or projects funded or financed with funds to promote low income housing, in which all required or authorized cure periods have expired by the date of application may result in the rejection of the application.

-Alternatively, if the Division determines that the outstanding compliance violations are not significant and if the Applicant/Co-Applicant has cured the violations or proceeds to cure such violations within 10 business days of notice from the Division of the violation, instead of rejecting the application, the Division may make a reduction of five points in the point total for all applications submitted during the current round, should the application satisfy the remainder of the Threshold Requirements.
+Alternatively, if the Division determines that the outstanding compliance violations are not material and if the Applicant/Co-Applicant has cured the violations or proceeds to cure such violations within 10 business days of notice from the Division of the violation, instead of rejecting the application, the Division may make a reduction of five points in the point total for each application submitted for all rounds for the year, should the application satisfy the remainder of the Threshold Requirements.

+Material violations may be regular, continuous or substantial.
+They may be large, unusual and questionable items.
+They may be individually or collectively material.
+For more information, see “factors to consider when determining the materiality of items” in the Form 8823 Guide under the heading “Determining the Scope of the State Agency’s Inspection/Review”

 3) Financial Capacity: Evidence of the financial capacity and solvency of the Applicant/Co-Applicants in the form of Financial Statements of the owners of Applicant/Co-Applicants and of the Applicant/Co-Applicants for the past two years must be submitted with the application.